 50-60 metre laps.
 It is also a good spot for snorkelling around or diving from the rocks on the southern side.
 For those looking

 for a more relaxed time, you can just sit yourself down in the water, as several people were doing on my visit.
-Note that when you

-get out of the water, the beach is quite gritty, and the coarse sand sticks to anything wet, so a hand towel might come in handy for
+When you get out of the water, the beach is quite gritty, and the coarse sand sticks to anything wet, so a hand towel might come in handy for

 brushing this sand off your feet before settling down on your towel.
 Out of the water, the sunlight reflects brightly off the sand